 The video below describes the origins of nitrogenous wastes, the reason they are problematic, and provides an overview of some of the different mechanisms of removal of nitrogenous wastes in different lineages of organisms:

-Malpighian tubules are found lining the gut of some species of arthropods, such as the bee.
+- Malpighian Tubules in Insects: Malpighian tubules are found lining the gut of some species of arthropods, such as the bee.
 They are usually found in pairs and the number of tubules varies with the species of insect.
 Malpighian tubules are convoluted, which increases their surface area, and they are lined with microvilli for reabsorption and maintenance of osmotic balance.
 Malpighian tubules work cooperatively with specialized glands in the wall of the rectum.
 Body fluids are not filtered as in the case of nephridia; urine is produced by tubular secretion mechanisms by the cells lining the Malpighian tubules that are bathed in hemolymph (a mixture of blood and interstitial fluid that is found in insects and other arthropods as well as most mollusks).
 Metabolic wastes like uric acid freely diffuse into the tubules.
 There are exchange pumps lining the tubules, which actively transport H+ ions into the cell and K+ or Na+ ions out; water passively follows to form urine.
 The secretion of ions alters the osmotic pressure which draws water, electrolytes, and nitrogenous waste (uric acid) into the tubules.
 Water and electrolytes are reabsorbed when these organisms are faced with low-water environments, and uric acid is excreted as a thick paste or powder.
-Not dissolving wastes in water helps these organisms to conserve water; this is especially important for life in dry environments.
+Not dissolving wastes in water helps these organisms to conserve water, which is especially important for life in dry environments.